 Other Fun Things To Do In Glenwood Springs

-This is a small mountaintop amusement park that provides beautiful views.
-Tickets to the Adventure Park include a gondola ride up to the park and your return fare, plus educational cave tours as well as all rides.
+Tickets for the Adventure Park include a gondola ride up to the park and your return fare, plus educational cave tours and all rides.

-Depending on what in-park activities you want to enjoy, you can spend between a few hours and a full day in the Adventure Park.
+Depending on what in-park activities you want to enjoy, you can spend between a few hours and a full day at the Adventure Park.

 You can ride up, get off and take pictures from the top, shop, enjoy a nice meal, and then ride back down the mountain on the gondola whenever you are ready.
-You can purchase this ticket -- without Adventure Park admission — for $25.
+You can purchase this ticket — without Adventure Park admission — for $25.
 The view is worth the cost of the ticket!

 I would allow an hour or two for this since you might have a wait in line and you might decide to spend more time at the top.

-There are a few don’t-miss places to visit if you’re a foodie and want to experience some fine cuisine.
+There are a few don’t-miss places to visit if you’re a foodie and want to experience some fine cuisine in Glenwood Springs.
 And if you have an insatiable sweet tooth, don’t worry, there’s something for you, too!

 It’s rumored that you’ll find the owner playing piano for his guests when he’s not busy making sure they’re taken care of.
-Riviera is only open for dinner, so it is an evening must!
+Riviera is only open for dinner Wednesday through Sunday, so it is an evening must!